roger1233/Nuvoton-based-relay-board-with-ESP8266-ESP01/README.md

 }
 ```
 This will properly initialize the board, BUT, just after that, if you send a relay ON or OFF string, it will work, but with a 10 second (approx) delay the first time.
 Then, it will work correctly all the time.
+Led D6 on the bpard needs to start blinking before the commands are working.

 This means that after boot, you have a 5 second wait time before sending the string, and then a approx 10 seconds where even if you send commands, they seem to be cached and executed after 10 seconds.
 After that initial 10 second wait, all commands are executed immediately.